suryapramartha/rms-spring-hibernate/README.md

 - MySQL for Database
 - Spring Security for Login and Role setting

-and More to come (on progress) :
-- Thymeleaf
-- Spring Boot

 Note : Please refer to Spring Security Javadoc for JDBC database setting (Tables, field)